How to Create Textures in Photography

 By controlling the direction and quality of your light sources in relation to your subject, you can create almost any texture you want in your image.
-One thing to keep in mind is that shooting in harsh light can introduce more imperfections or blemishes, so don’t be afraid to tweak and refine your image after the shoot using your favorite photo editor, like Corel PaintShop Pro.
+One thing to keep in mind is that shooting in harsh light can introduce more imperfections or blemishes, so don’t be afraid to tweak and refine your image after the shoot using your favourite photo editor, like Corel PaintShop Pro.

-Creating texture in your photographs can be creatively rewarding.
+Creating textures in your photographs can be creatively rewarding.
 However, mastering the art of “seeing” the quality and direction of light just like every other skill and needs practice.
 The best way to improve is to get out and shoot.
 Learn, experiment, and don’t forget to enjoy the process!

 DJI Release the Handle Only Version of the Osmo For Inspire 1 OwnersPost updated January 2018: The nice young lady at DJI

 How Good are the Photos from the Panasonic GH5 with Canon Lenses?This follows on from a question asked by one of our